uozuAho/pystuff/aoc/readme.md

     - vs code's rich REPL is great: shift+enter to send a chunk of code to the REPL
 - be able to step-by-step debug: vs code's python debugger is great
+- more important in later/difficult puzzles: don't rush.
+Assert early and often - it takes more time to fix bugs the later you find them.